-1. Grasping Empathic Active Listening: Explore Empathic Active Listening as a concept and learn how Empathic Active Listening can significantly impact children's well-being through creating a more supportive environment.
+Explore Empathic Active Listening as a concept and learn how Empathic Active Listening can significantly impact children's well-being through creating a more supportive environment.

+2. KEY ATTITUDES & PRACTICAL STRATEGIES

+Explore a variety of attitudes and strategies that promote understanding and connection, establishing a solid foundation for effective Communication and the flourishing of Empathic Active Listening.

+3. APPLYING EMPATHIC ACTIVE LISTENING IN EVERYDAY INTERACTIONS: OF EMPATHIC EXAMPLES ACTIVE LISTENING IN DIFFERENT SETTINGS

-- 2. Key Attitudes & Practical Strategies: Explore a variety of attitudes and strategies that promote understanding and connection, establishing a solid foundation for effective communication and the flourishing of Empathic Active Listening. - 3.
-Applying Empathic Active Listening in Everyday Interactions: Examples of Empathic Active Listening in Different Settings: Explore how the methodology can be used in daily interactions, with the help of distinct examples that will be relevant to parents/guardians, teachers, and professionals working with children. - 4.
-Putting Empathic Active Listening into Action: Real-life scenarios and role-playing games for practising the methodology: Gain practical experience by actively engaging in various activities, such as real-life discussions across different scenarios, role-playing games, quizzes, and reflective exercises.
+Explore how the methodology can be used in daily interactions, with the help of distinct examples that will be relevant to parents/guardians, teachers, and professionals working with children.

+4. PUTTING EMPATHIC ACTIVE LISTENING INTO ACTION: REAL-LIFE SCENARIOS AND ROLE-PLAYING GAMES FOR PRACTISING THE METHODOLOGY

+Gain practical experience by actively engaging in various activities, such as real-life discussions across different scenarios, role-playing games, quizzes, and reflective exercises.
 This is your opportunity to take ownership of your learning journey, putting into practice what you've gained from studying the guide.

-As you explore this guide, you'll uncover the power of Empathic Active Listening in forging stronger connections with children.
-It's about creating a bridge of understanding between adults and children in an increasingly digital world.

-1. Grasping Empathic Active Listening: A Theoretical Framework
+FIRST PART: THEORY

+GRASPING EMPATHIC ACTIVE LISTENING: A THEORETICAL FRAMEWORK